brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 #### Anvil simplifies the process by reducing wiring boilerplate.
 [Anvil](https://github.com/square/anvil) is a kotlin compiler plugin that makes dependency injection with Dagger easier by generating a lot of boilerplate in our behalf.
 You can reach to its official documentation to learn more about it.

-We are gonna focusing on a particular type of annotation that Anvil introduced, which makes very easy to bind interfaces to its implementation: `@ContributesBinding`.
+In this post, our focus will be on a specific annotation introduced by Anvil: `@ContributesBinding`.
+We'll explore how this annotation simplifies the process of binding interfaces to their implementations.
 This annotation replaces the need of creating a `@Module` by contributing the dependency directly to the `Compoent`.

 ### Generating a module for Hilt

-The goal is to annotate the implementation of an interface and have the module and binding boilerplate be created for us.
+The objective is to annotate the implementation of an interface, allowing the automatic generation of module and binding boilerplate.
+This facilitates the integration of the annotated class within the Dagger Hilt framework.

 We need to create our annotation.
 We can put it inside a dedicated [module](https://github.com/brunohensel/Hilt-Annotation/tree/main/annotation).
 ```kotlin